wagtail/wagtail/docs/advanced_topics/customisation/custom_user_models.rst

       status = forms.ModelChoiceField(queryset=MembershipStatus.objects, required=True, label=_("Status"))

 Extend the Wagtail user create and edit templates.
-These extended template should be placed in a template directory ``wagtailusers/users``.
+These extended templates should be placed in a template directory ``wagtailusers/users``.

 Template create.html: